Our School App Stay connected on the go...

 ASSESSMENT AT KEY STAGES 3 & 4

 There is an emphasis on formative assessment.
 Teachers provide effective, relevant and timely feedback to students, both orally and in writing.
-Our marking policy is very stringent and serves the purposes of valuing students’ learning, helping to diagnose areas for development or next steps, and evaluating how well the learner has understood the task.
-It creates a dialogue with the learner, through which feedback is exchanged and questions asked; the learner is actively involved in the process.
+Our marking policy is purposeful valuing pupils’ learning, helping to diagnose areas for development or next steps, and evaluating how well the learner has understood the task.
+It starts a process of creating a dialogue with the learner, through which feedback is exchanged and questions asked; the learner is actively involved in the process.

 Science - Key Stage 5